Welcome to today's edition of the Rush 24-7 podcast.

 I mean, they're there now.

-But before I get into all that and all the great items that we have for you today in a stack of stuff in the audio soundbite roster, a great thing I want to pass on to you.
+But before I get into all that and all the great items that we have for you today in the stack of stuff in the audio soundbite roster, a great thing I want to pass on to you.

-This is from Investors Business Daily today, and they did a poll.
+This is from Investors Business Daily today.

 They don't understand why people, when asked about it, feel uneasy or a lack of confidence.

-Uh they write experts both in and out of government are scratching their heads.
+They write, experts both in and out of government are scratching their heads.

-America's economy is in most respects stronger than it has been in years, says Senator John Kyle of Arizona in a column this week for realclearpolitics.com.
+America's economy is in most respects stronger than it has been in years, says Senator John Kyle of Arizona in a column this week for RealClearPolitics.com.

 So why are Americans pessimistic about it?